Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 03:12

-Hi everyone.
-This is Coach Connor.
-Fast talk Labs has released the newest module from the craft of coaching with Joe Friel.
-As coaches.
-Many of us want to coach dream athletes, or athletes who are highly motivated, highly talented and highly coachable.
+Hi everyone, this is Coach Connor.
+Fast Talk Labs has released the newest module from “The Craft of Coaching with Joe Friel”.
+As coaches, many of us want to coach dream athletes – these are athletes who are highly motivated, highly talented and highly coachable.
 But the truth is, there aren’t many dream athletes out there.
-There are over a lot of athletes looking for a new coach who may be a little harder to work with but are good people with important goals to Joe trills. latest addition to the craft of coaching series shows coaches how to extend their comfort zone to include a wider variety of athletes.
-You also hear from master coaches including Julie young, Dave shell, Scott safer Jolla, presto, and Christine tshirts.
-Injure, become a more versatile and effective coach.
-Check out the craft of coaching a fast dog labs.com.
+There are, out there, lot of athletes looking for a new coach who may be a little harder to work with but are good people with important goals too.
+Joe Friel’s latest addition to “The Craft of Coaching” series shows coaches how to extend their comfort zone to include a wider variety of athletes.
+You also hear from master coaches including Julie Young, Dave Schell, Scott Saifer, Joe LePresto, and Christine Schirtzinger.
+Become a more versatile and effective coach – check out “The Craft of Coaching” at fasttalklabs.com.

 Rob Pickels 04:00